 iPad needs to cool down warning

-If it gets real bad, you’ll get this iOS warning
+If it gets really bad, you’ll get this iOS warning

-The internal temperature is monitored and once it exceeds a set threshold the operating systems safeguard locks all functions until it cools down.
+The internal temperature is monitored and once the device exceeds a set operating temperature for an extended period of time the operating systems safeguard and lock all functions until it cools down.

 Don’t worry, although this message is intimidating it will go away once you give it some chill time and sort a few efficient usage and charging habits we’ve listed below.